Yellowstone Hiking Guides

 Leave No Trace knowledge

-Certified Interpretive Guide (can be obtained during YHG Guide School)
+Certified Interpretive Guide (can be obtained during YHG Guide School Training)

 Previous guiding experience